philippeitis/cpsc312-project/README.md

 "C is for Coding" is a fun, easy-to-use educational aid designed to help young children become familiar with programming.
 Once a child is able to type at a keyboard, they are ready to start learning on this platform.
 At its core is natural language processing that removes the barriers of forcing young kids to learn complicated syntax and numerous keywords.
 Instead, in this playful environment a child can type in their best attempt at a command.
 Our system will interpret the intent and provide colorful graphical feedback that they can play with.
 "Draw cat and dog", "Cat likes Dog" might generate images of the animals and implement rules that if separated they will move to sit beside each other.

 What makes "C is for Coding" unique is not just that it allows for the earliest possible introduction to this world.
 It also paves the road to a deeper understanding of programming languages.
 As children become comfortable typing in commands they will construct more complex statements as gentle prompts and hints guide them.
 "Try using 'if'! :)".
-Eventually they will gain access to a graphical representation of code similar to what they'll see in high school and expose them to fixed syntax.
+Eventually they will gain access to a graphical representation of code similar to what they'll see in high school, using more typical programmatic syntax.
 The computer equivalent of a children's book, "C is for Coding" will change what you thought possible for the ones you love most.

 ## Minimal Viable Project